 - If your bonus contract is for a specific MOS/AFSC, then you must remain in that MOS/AFSC

 - If your bonus contract is for a specific type unit (bonus unit), then you must transfer to a bonus eligible unit within the new state.

-Failure to remain in a bonus eligible MOS/AFSC or Bonus Unit can result in temporary suspension of payments or perhaps termination from the bonus program.
+Failure to remain in a bonus eligible MOS/AFSC or Bonus Unit can result in a temporary suspension of payments or perhaps termination from the bonus program.

 Don't close your current bank account you've established for direct deposit.
 Wait until you've received at least one paycheck deposited into a new account before closing the old.

-- Instead of electing 90 days excused absence (without pay) during the relocation process, you may request to attend drills with a National Guard unit in your new state until a transfer is completed.
+Instead of electing 90 days of excused absence (without pay) during the relocation process, you may request to attend drills with a National Guard unit in your new state until a transfer is completed.
 It takes prior coordination between units, but it's not a difficult process.
 You'll be paid through your current unit, even though you're split-training with a unit in your new state.
 The Interstate Transfer (IST) Coordinator can be helpful in this process.

 Bring a copy of your Direct Deposit (Form 1199A).